Northeast African cheetah: Physical characteristics

 Like its relative to the south in East Africa, the Northeast African cheetah is fairly large.
 Physically, it most resembles the East African cheetah; it has a densely ochraceous spotted coat with relatively thick and coarse fur in comparison to its relatives from eastern and northwestern Africa.
 The belly of the Northeast African cheetah is distinctly white while its breast and throat can have some black spots similar to the eastern subspecies.
 However, it is the darkest in fur color.
 This cheetah has the most widespread and separated black dorsal spots, but smaller than that of the East African cheetah's.
 In contrast to the East African cheetah, the Northeast African cheetah has no spots on the hind feet, although some among the Chadian population have spotted hind legs.
 This cheetah has distinct white patches around its eyes but the facial spotting can vary from very dense to relatively thin.
 The Northeast African cheetah has been seen with both white and black tipped tails, although certain cheetahs' tails are white tipped.
 This subspecies' tail is also notably thick.

 This subspecies has the largest head size, but sometimes can get relatively smaller.
 However, it does not have mustache markings.
 The tear marks of this cheetah are highly inconsistent, but they are frequently thickest at the mouth corners, unlike those of the other four subspecies.
 This cheetah is the only subspecies not being reported to show a rare color variation.
 However, despite having the darkest fur color, certain cheetahs' fur color can be pale yellow or almost white as well.
 In cold climates, such as in Whipsnade Zoo, Northeast African cheetahs are the only African subspecies that can develop fluffy winter fur coats, although they are less developed than that of the Asiatic cheetah's.

 Distribution and habitat

-The Northeast African cheetah is regionally extinct in Eritrea, Djibouti, and northern Somalia.
+The Northeast African cheetah is regionally extinct in Eritrea and Djibouti.
 In 2007, the estimated total Northeast African cheetah population approximated 950 individuals.
 In Ethiopia, this subspecies is resident in Omo, Gambella, Aledeghi, Mago, and Yangudi Rassa National Parks, and in Borena Zone, Ogaden, Afar and the neighbouring Blen-Afar Regions.
 In South Sudan, populations are known in Boma, Southern, Radom and Badingilo National Parks.

 It inhabits wide open lands, grasslands, semi-arid areas, and other open habitats where prey is abundant such as in the East Sudanian Savanna.
 It is rarely seen in northern regions of Sudan.
 Wild cheetahs have been spotted in An Nil al Azraq in southeastern Sudan.